-Protrusion (bulging) of any structure in the abdomen through the diaphragm (the sheet of muscle that separates the chest cavity from the abdomen) is called a diaphragmatic hernia.
+Bulging (herniating) of any structure in the abdomen through the diaphragm (the sheet of muscle that separates the chest cavity from the abdomen) is called a diaphragmatic hernia.
 The diaphragm has an opening that the esophagus normally passes through called the hiatus.
 A diaphragmatic hernia that occurs through this opening is called a hiatus hernia.

-In a sliding hiatus hernia (the most common type), the junction between the esophagus and the stomach as well as a portion of the stomach itself, all of which are normally below the diaphragm, protrude above it.
-More than 40% of people in the United States have a sliding hiatus hernia.
-The frequency increases with age, so that the rate climbs to 60% of people older than 60.
+In a sliding hiatus hernia, the junction between the esophagus and the stomach as well as a portion of the stomach itself, all of which are normally below the diaphragm, bulge above it.
+More than 40% of people in the United States have a sliding hiatus hernia and the frequency increases in people older than 60.

 In a paraesophageal hiatus hernia, the junction between the esophagus and stomach is in its normal place below the diaphragm, but a portion of the stomach is pushed above the diaphragm and lies beside the esophagus.

 A paraesophageal hiatus hernia typically causes no symptoms but may get trapped or pinched by the diaphragm and lose its blood supply.
 This serious and painful condition, called strangulation, requires immediate surgery.
 Symptoms may include chest pain, bloating, belching, and difficulty swallowing Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
 In dysphagia, foods and/or liquids do not move normally from the throat (pharynx) to the stomach.
 People feel as though food or liquids become... read more .

 Rarely, microscopic or massive bleeding from the lining of the hernia occurs with either type of hiatus hernia.

-Other helpful measures for treating reflux include elevating the head of the bed while sleeping, eating small meals, losing excess weight, stopping smoking, not lying down or exercising after meals, and not wearing tight-fitting clothes.
-Eliminating or limiting intake of beverages that contain acid (such as orange juice and colas), alcohol, coffee, and certain foods (such as onions, and spicy, acidic, and fatty foods) is recommended.
+Other helpful measures for treating reflux Treatment In gastroesophageal reflux disease, stomach contents, including acid and bile, flow backward from the stomach into the esophagus, causing inflammation in the esophagus and pain in the bottom... read more include elevating the head of the bed while sleeping, eating small meals, losing excess weight, stopping smoking, not lying down or exercising after meals, and not wearing tight-fitting clothes.
+Eliminating or limiting intake of beverages that contain acid (such as orange juice and colas), alcohol, caffeine, and certain foods (such as onions, and spicy, acidic, and fatty foods) is recommended.